Accounting Act

 3. Transfer voucher

-The types of vouchers shall be distinguished from one another by color or any other means.
+The vouchers in the preceding Paragraph shall be distinguished from one another by color or any other means.

 Article 54

-The following items shall be recorded in a voucher:
+The following items shall be recorded in the vouchers:

 4. Amount in basic monetary unit.
-Those amounts not in basic monetary unit shall provide currency type, amount and exchange rate.
+The amount not in basic monetary unit shall bear currency type, amount, and exchange rate.

-5. Types, number, serial numbers and date of relevant source documents.
+5. Types, numbers, serial numbers, and date of relevant source documents.

 7. Other items for reference.